- What Is Breast Augmentation?

-- Differences between breast size and volume: Dr. Zemmel make elect to use slightly different sized implants between the right and left breasts or place different fill volumes.
+- Differences between breast size and volume: Dr. Zemmel may elect to use slightly different-sized implants between the right and left breasts or place different fill volumes.

 - Difference between rib cage shapes can often be addressed by placing addition volume on one side.
 Often one side of the rib cage is slightly depressed compared to the other side.
 (This is completely normal and is not a medical issue).
 Because the implants are placed directly on the rib cage additional volume maybe needed to achieve the same level of projection.

-- Discrepancies is the height of the inframammary fold can be addressed by lowering or raising the crease.
+- Discrepancies in the height of the inframammary fold can be addressed by lowering or raising the crease.

-- A significant difference is nipple/areolar height (usually greater the 2 cm).
+- A significant difference in nipple/areolar height (usually greater the 2 cm).
 A breast lift technique would be used to raise and level the nipple/areola height.

 - A large difference in the diameter of the areola.
 A periareolar breast lift maybe used to even out the areolar diameter.

 - Significant difference between the shape of the breast.
-A breast lift technique maybe used reshape the actual breast tissue to provide a rounder, more pleasing contour.
+A breast lift technique may be used to reshape the actual breast tissue to provide a rounder, more pleasing contour.